gdwnldsKSC/OpenVMS-IRC/README.md

 Modify path as required to where you placed the source/output EXE file
 snprintf_vms.obj is not required

-## Congrats, you now have read-only IRC.
+## Congrats, you now have single-channel IRC.

 It will prompt you for a nick, username, and channel to join.
 Username populates both ident and whois username field.